This-Is-Prince/agent-other-sdks/docs/erc20.md

 **Tool:** `approve`

+Description: Approve a contract or address to spend a specific amount of your tokens.

 Example prompts:
 - "Approve Uniswap to spend 100 USDC"
 - "Give permission to 0x1234... to spend 50 PEPE tokens"